Synthesizing Performance Constraints for Evaluating and Improving Code Efficiency: Discussion and Conclusion

 \section{Discussion and Conclusion}

 \para{Limitations.} The limitations of \tool are threefold.
 First, \tool incorporates prompting and fuzzing for each solution, thus incurring considerable token cost and execution overhead.
-Second, performance-characterizing constraint reasoning depends on mining high-quality slow-fast input pairs, thus requiring either an existing corpus of test inputs or an additional step to create one.
+Second, performance-characterizing constraint reasoning depends on mining high-quality contrastive input pairs, thus requiring either an existing test input corpus and/or additional executions.
 Third, the underlying fuzzer often suffers from the input length constraints.
 For example, AFL++~\cite{fioraldi-woot20} can only mutate input data smaller than a threshold, e.g., 1MB by default (and we modified it to 10MB), thus cannot handle arbitrarily large inputs.

-\para{Future works.} Our key insight is to decompose the problem of stress test generation into performance-characterizing constraint reasoning and constraint-guided search, where the former can benefit from LLM's code reasoning capability and the latter can leverage efficient input search tools based on fuzzing.
-The similar spirit generalizes to various performance and security debugging tasks.
+\para{Future work.} Our key insight is to decompose the problem of stress test generation into performance-characterizing constraint reasoning and constraint-guided search, where the former can benefit from LLM's code reasoning capability and the latter can leverage efficient input search tools based on fuzzing.
+Future work includes extending \tool to real-world projects and generating test oracles beyond performance evaluation.